"At least 7 types" of nutrients! Research shows that replacing butter and processed meat with avocado can reduce cardiovascular risk by up to 31%

 However, Dr. Pacheco stated that the study cannot fully confirm the link between avocados and cardiovascular disease.
 He also pointed out that subjects who tended to eat more avocados also tended to consume more fruits and vegetables, whole grains, nuts and soy products, and it was uncertain whether this would interfere with the study results.

 “It should be noted that avocados cannot replace healthy fat sources such as olive oil, nuts or other vegetable oils.
-Overall, a more balanced diet, such as the Mediterranean diet and the Diet, is still beneficial to cardiovascular health.
+Overall, a more balanced diet, such as the Mediterranean diet and DASH Diet, is still beneficial to cardiovascular health.
 The biggest.”
 Dr. Pacheco said.

 Avocado Consumption and Risk of Cardiovascular Disease in US Adults